 Symptoms of Schizophrenia

-Schizophrenic disorder can appear suddenly, in the course of days or weeks or, on the contrary, gradually, developing over a period of years.
-Although the severity and characteristics of the symptoms vary among different people suffering from schizophrenia, the symptoms are usually severe enough to interfere with work capacity, social interactions and self-care.
+The schizophrenic disorder can appear suddenly, in the course of days or weeks or, on the contrary, gradually, developing over a period of years.
+Although the severity and characteristics of the symptoms vary among different people suffering from schizophrenia, the symptoms are usually severe enough to interfere with work capacity, social interactions, and self-care.